pantheon-systems/documentation/source/_docs/wordpress-sessions.md

 ---
 WordPress Core [does not use sessions](https://wordpress.org/support/topic/how-does-wordpress-handle-sessions-and-session-variables/?replies=7).
 All "user state" is managed via cookies.
 This is a Core design decision.

 However, some plugins or themes will use `session_start()` or PHP's `$_SESSION` superglobal.
 On Pantheon, support for sessions requires the [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions) plugin which we maintain.
-Sites that need to utilize PHP Sessions should install this plugin.
+Sites that need to utilize PHP Sessions should install this plugin. **[WooCommerce](https://woocommerce.com/) uses PHP Sessions and must have the WordPress Native PHP Sessions plugin installed and activated to work properly on Pantheon.**

 <div class="alert alert-danger" role="alert">
 <h4 class="info">Warning</h4>